 - Flexibility – You can use the funds in your account to pay for current medical expenses or save the money for future needs.
 Money saved can be invested and your account can grow through tax free investment earnings.
 You also have control over how much money to contribute to the account and which medical expenses to pay from the account.

 - Ownership and Portability – HSAs are owned by you, not your employer.
 Additionally, accounts are completely portable meaning you can keep your HSA even if you change jobs, change your medical coverage or become unemployed.

 The rules for funding and accessing funds in an HSA are legislated by the IRS and are tax-free only if used for health care expenditures, but there are literally thousands of products and services that meet the approved health care expenditures requirements in Section 213(d) Medical Expenses as defined in the IRS code.

-Qualified medical expenses under an HSA are defined as: medical copayments or coinsurance, long-term care costs, dental care costs, vision care costs, prescriptions medications and some over-the-counter medications.
-HSA funds can also be used to pay for COBRA or retiree medical insurance premiums.
+Qualified medical expenses under an HSA are defined as: medical copayments or coinsurance, long-term care costs, dental care costs, vision care costs, prescriptions medications, and over-the-counter treatments.
+HSA funds can also be used to pay for some post-tax insurance premiums, like COBRA and long-term care premiums.
 For a list of approved health care expenditures, please refer to Eligible Expenses.

 Examples of expenses that are not HSA eligible include gym memberships, nutritional supplements, cosmetic procedures and surgeries.